lhumphrey/OpenUxAS_Docs/tutorials/addingServices/addGeneralCppService.md

 }; //namespace uxas
 ```

-To write our service, we follow the steps above.
-Some things to take note of:
+To write our service, we follow the basic steps above.
+Some things to note:

 - For steps 1-3 we:
    - Replace `00_ServiceTemplate` with `JsonAirVehicleLoggerService`